ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/main_simulation.md

 ## Extracting simulation timing details

-The configuration contains a start time, an end time and an time interval for checking whether models need to be updated.
-Once these details are extracted from the configuration, a check is performed to ensure that the simulation update interval works suitably with the time steps for individual models, i.e. that no model has a shorter time step than the overall simulation update interval.
+The configuration contains a start time, an end time and an time interval for the update of every model.
+These details are extracted from configuration, with a check performed to ensure that the simulation will update at least once between the start and end time of the simulation.

 ## Saving the initial state